 Berliners have different attitudes towards this structure.
 For some, it is a historical witness and a reminder of a tragic past; for others, it is just an inconvenient concrete monster overshadowing the courtyard.
 Despite this, it remains part of the urban landscape and a kind of symbol of how the city changes while not forgetting its history.

 Today, the bunker is partially used – in particular, for tours.
-Its walls preserve the memory of the war, and although most of the interior spaces are closed, some can be visited to feel the atmosphere of the war years.
+Its walls hold the memory of the war, and although most of the interior spaces are closed, some can be visited to feel the atmosphere of the military years.

 The Future of Hochbunker: Preserve or Demolish?

-From time to time, discussions flare up in Berlin regarding the future of this structure.
+From time to time, discussions arise in Berlin about the future of this structure.
 Some believe that the bunker should be preserved as a historical object, while others propose to dismantle or repurpose it.
 Considering that demolition would cost millions of euros, it is likely to remain where it is for many decades to come.

-The bunker on Pallasstraße is not just a construction artifact but a symbol of adaptation, resilience, and historical memory.
+The bunker on Pallasstraße is not just a construction artifact, but a symbol of adaptation, resilience, and historical memory.
 It reminds us that the city evolves, changes, but never forgets its past.
-Interestingly, right next to this structure, forests thrive, adding even more contrast to this unique place.
+Interestingly, just next to this structure, forests thrive, adding even more contrast to this unique place.